CLIMAAX/crabook/crabook/CRA_steps/beforeyoustart/participatory_processes.md

   <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/36K9tSALaIw?si=JYBA4B1B0J05Ee5b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </figure>

-- It introduced key principles and strategies for science communication, with tips for tailoring messages to different audiences and contexts (presentation [here](TODO)) supported by the [Toolkit for Science Communicators and Trainers](https://questproject.eu/download/presentation-toolkit-for-science-communicators-and-trainers-pdf/?wpdmdl=17551&refresh=67e51dd1a3a2e1743068625) from the QUEST project.
+- It introduced key principles and strategies for science communication, with tips for tailoring messages to different audiences and contexts supported by the [Toolkit for Science Communicators and Trainers](https://questproject.eu/download/presentation-toolkit-for-science-communicators-and-trainers-pdf/?wpdmdl=17551&refresh=67e51dd1a3a2e1743068625) from the QUEST project.
-- Case studies included in the Myriad-EU and REACHOUT project showcased practical examples and good practices for climate risk communication including: [climate storylines](TODO) for unpacking the complexities of multi-risk events and inform deliberation and decision-making (see also [an example of a storyline on the North Sea 1983 flood](https://storymaps.arcgis.com/stories/7e043c0fea4c4dc2adc66cb5dca4ee2d)), and [Milan's experience](TODO) with climate stories and risk maps for communicating risk and raise public awareness on risks and adaptation options (cf. also [the REACHOUT Climate Stories](https://reachout-cities.eu/climate-stories/))
+- Case studies included in the Myriad-EU and REACHOUT project showcased practical examples and good practices for climate risk communication including: climate storylines for unpacking the complexities of multi-risk events and inform deliberation and decision-making (see also [an example of a storyline on the North Sea 1983 flood](https://storymaps.arcgis.com/stories/7e043c0fea4c4dc2adc66cb5dca4ee2d)), and Milan's experience with climate stories and risk maps for communicating risk and raise public awareness on risks and adaptation options (cf. also [the REACHOUT Climate Stories](https://reachout-cities.eu/climate-stories/))
 :::